MIKE SMITH’S HOT HUNDRED UK HITS

 but it did not reach the charts.
 After national service during

-the early 1960s he went the the UK where he recorded a couple of
+the early 1960s he went to the UK where he recorded a couple of

 singles, but again, they failed to reach the charts.
 Back in